gccarcadia/wolkru/README.md

 - Edit - Can remove the phone number even if it is marked as mandatory

-- Edit - Internal error when trying to add a duplicate entry - same name an phone number
+- Edit - Internal error when trying to add a duplicate entry with the same name and same phone number

-- Phone number length is limited to only 12 digits - there are phone numbers with more than 12 digits
+- Phone number length is limited to only 12 digits but there are phone numbers with more than 12 digits

 - Can add spaces after the phone number and the spaces are also exported